digi4care/svelte-lazyloading-components-ssr/README.md

 // +page.svelte

-Trying to make the data reactive so i can tapp in to it in each block
+Trying to make the data reactive so i can tapp in to it and use it in an each block.

 ```$: ({ list, container } = data);```